DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 and green line are the average of the :math:`b` coefficients of these parabolas.

 .. figure:: figs/methods/fig6.png
     :name: fig_17
-  :figwidth: 45 %
+    :figwidth: 40 %
     :align: center
     :figclass: align-center

     Intersection between the red and the green line is the CoD.

-For calculating the COD with high accuracy, *Discorpy* implements two methods.
+For calculating the COD with high accuracy, Discorpy implements two methods.
 One approach is described in details in :cite:`Bailey:2002` where the linear fit is applied to a list of (:math:`a`, :math:`c`) coefficients in each direction to find x-center and y-center of the distortion.
 Another approach, which is slower